 Most people enjoy baking or something like that but the satisfaction I get from a perfectly cooked main meat dish like this cranberry pesto stuffed lamb is pretty much second to none.

-Ok, yeasted bread is a close second I guess.
+Ok, yeasted or sourdough bread is a close second I guess.

 Meat is also one of my favorite things to photograph which makes it even weirder but I’ll just leave that alone for now…